Amaral (surname)

-Amaral ([ɐmɐˈɾal] or [amaˈɾaw]) is a Portuguese-language surname of toponymic origin (from the Central-Northern Portuguese region of Beira), relatively common in Portugal and Brazil, amongst other countries.
-Its meaning probably comes from a plantation of a variety of grapes (azal tinto) known as amara (from the Latin language amarus/amara —bitter—, because of the taste of the fruit), used to produce wine, and the suffix -al denotes plantation.
+Amaral ([ɐmɐˈɾal] or [amaˈɾaw]) is a Portuguese-language surname of toponymic origin (from the central-northern Portuguese region of Beira), relatively common in Portugal and Brazil, amongst other countries.
+Its meaning probably comes from a plantation of a variety of grapes (azal tinto) known as amara (from the Latin language amarus/amara – "bitter", because of the taste of the fruit), used to produce wine, and the suffix -al denotes plantation.
 Amaral means a plantation of amaras.

+Another less reliable theory says that the surname Amaral would have Jewish origins and could derive from the Aramaic term Amar-Al. Amar would be the word, message, expression or concept and Al would be God, what is above, The Supreme.
+Amaral would mean, according to this theory, said by God.

 This family name is considered to be of high lineage because it descends from the King Ramiro II of León.
-The current people with this surname are probably of pre-Roman Lusitanian, Christian Visigothic and Sephardic Jewish descent.
+The current people with this surname are probably of pre-Roman Lusitanian, Christian Visigothic and possibly some Sephardic Jewish and Berber descent.

+The coat of arms of this family name is composed of six upside-down crescent moons, possibly for an anti-Islamic reason.
+The Iberian Peninsula was occupied by Arab-Berber Muslims from Maghreb during the Middle Ages.